 But a lot of the ads that do include women include them in bikinis or sexually-suggestive situations (see below; plus there’s the whole “balls” comment), so I think I’m going to go on record and say that this is still aimed primarily at men.

 UPDATE!
-That said, Reader Kyle Munkittrick offers a compelling rebuttal at his blog, Pop Transhumanism.Lisa Wade is a professor at Occidental College.
+That said, Reader Kyle Munkittrick offers a compelling rebuttal at his blog, Pop Transhumanism.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.